evkx/evkx.github.io/content/models/volvo/ex90/EX90_Twin_Motor_Performance/_index.md

 ## Interior

+The interior of the Volvo EX90 Twin Motor Performance is designed with a minimalist aesthetic, featuring premium materials throughout.
+The floating center console creates an open space between the passenger and driver, offering convenient storage options.
 There is one seat type you can select in different materials.

 ### Seats